 “Mom and Dad, we’re getting married!”
 My husband Tim and I heard this joyous news not once, but twice in January 2015.
-Our oldest son, Dakota, and his girl Allison; and our oldest daughter McKenna, and her guy Justin both got engaged and thought it would be incredible to get married on our farm, which has been in our family for seven generations.
+Our two oldest kids both got engaged and thought it would be incredible to get married on our farm, which has been in our family for seven generations.
 We had had the idea to restore the old 1915 barn for years, but it had just never made it to the top of the “To Do” list.
 NOW, my husband had the motivation!
 And since it was the 100 year anniversary of the barn being built, it was the perfect year to breathe new life into the structure.
 For our family, it was the summer of all summers for weddings!
 In addition to our own kids, a cousin of ours and her fiancé chose to celebrate their special day at

 The barn was such an important centerpiece for the working farm years ago – now it will bring such enjoyment to so many couples through the next 100 years!
 Oh, if only Grandma and Grandpa could see it now!